kosvi/Santas_own_CRM/README.md

 | Variable | Description | default |
 |---------|-------------|-------|
 |CYPRESS_WEB_BASE| Used as base url when making requests to app during tests. | - |

-#### Dev-mode

-Requirements:
-- Docker
-- Docker-Compose

-Clone the repository and run `npm install --prefix server` and `npm install --prefix client` in repository root.
-After all dependencies are installed, you can start the app in development mode by running command `docker-compose -f docker-compose.dev.yml up`.
-Modifications to server and client force them to reload automatically.
-App can be accessed from `http://localhost:3000`.